Engineering Arbitrary Hamiltonians in Phase Space: Examples

 \subsection{Moir\'e superlattice}

-In Ref \cite{Guo2022prb}, we have shown how to synthetize arbitrary lattices in phase space.
-We can use our method to combine a lattice potential with a sharp confinement realizing a finite size lattice.
+In Ref \cite{Guo2022prb}, we have shown how to synthesize arbitrary lattices in phase space.
+We can use our method to combine a lattice potential with a sharp confinement realizing a finite-size lattice.
 For concreteness we focus on a Moir\'e superlattice, cf. Fig.~\ref{Figures-MoirePotential}(a).
 This is the phase-space equivalent of the 2D potential for electrons in twisted graphene \cite{Rafi2011pnas,Cao2018nature-1,Cao2018nature-2,Thomson2018prb}.
 The Moir\'e superlattice is formed by overlaying two honeycomb lattices with a relative twist angle $\theta_0$ in a finite region of radius $R$.
 Outside of this region $H^{(T)}_F(x,p)=0$.
 The resulting Hamiltonian Q-function for the twist angle $\theta_0=10^\circ$ is shown in Fig.~\ref{Figures-MoirePotential}(a).
 As discussed above, overall the Floquet Hamiltonian should be smooth on the scale of the oscillator quantum fluctuations.
-As for the phase-space well example above, this can be implemented applying a convolution with a gaussian kernel to the initially discontinuous Floquet Hamiltonian.
-The ensuing transition between the Floquet lattice potential and the phase-space region with $H^{(T)}_F(x,p)=0$ can be arbitrarily sharp compared to $R$ or to the honeycomb lattice constant (in our dimensionless phase-space coordinates the lattice constant is $\pi$).
-A closed formula for the Floquet Hamiltonian is given in the Appendix~G.
+As for the phase-space well example above, this can be implemented by applying a convolution with a Gaussian kernel to the initially discontinuous Floquet Hamiltonian.
+The ensuing transition between the Floquet lattice potential and the phase-space region with $H^{(T)}_F(x,p)=0$ can be arbitrarily sharp compared to $R$ or to the honeycomb lattice constant.
+A closed formula for the Floquet Hamiltonian is given in the App.~\ref{app-VIII}.